Macrometacorp/docs/docs/search-views/semantic-search/concepts/index-type.md

 - Scenarios where the utmost accuracy in search results is required.
 - Use cases where the dataset size or dimensionality does not warrant the overhead of more complex indexing methods.

-## Which to Use

-The selection between these index types depends on your specific use case.
-For example, if your primary concern is the speed of the query and you have a lot of data, then HNSW or IVF may be more suitable.
-If you need the highest possible accuracy and the database is not too large, FLAT could be the way to go.
+## Index Comparison

-The table below compares the index types to help you decide which to use.
+The table below compares the index types.

 | Parameter         | IVF (Faiss)     | HNSW          | FLAT             |
 |-------------------|-----------------|---------------|------------------|